 72-hour assault bag

 This is one of the most popular types of bug-out backpacks since getting through the first three days of an emergency is the most critical part.
 The key to this type of bag is storage capacity.
-For the bag to be able to support gear for a full three days, it needs to be able to hold at least 40 litres of supplies.
+For the bag to be able to support gear for a full three days, it needs to be able to hold at least 40 liters of supplies.

 These bags also need to be able to support sleeping gear by featuring a y-shaped strap on the back.
 Additionally, this type of bag incorporates room for a hydration pack and often features a holster built-into the bag.
 Molle mesh is found on just about all of these bags since it enhances storage features.
 Because these bags require you to plan ahead for a specific type of emergency, it is best when you know what enemy you are likely to face.